Thej26/CS252_Assignment/2.24/README.md

 ## Compiling the File

 To compile the file, run the following command:
->  gcc -o copy_code copy_code.c
+>  gcc -o Filecopy Filecopy.c

-Here, copy_code is the name of the object file given by us, and copy_code.c is the file we're trying to compile.
+Here, Filecopy is the name of the object file given by us, and Filecopy.c is the file we're trying to compile.

 ---
 ## Using Strace